Brisket – 8/31/2025

 Seasoning: Salt and pepper, possibly others

 Description: Thinly cut with a light smoke ring to each piece.
-Was juicy for both the fatty and lean sections, but was a little tough to chew.
+Was juicy for both the fatty and lean sections, but it was a little tough to chew.
 Not much for smoke or seasoning coming through either.
 Serviceable but nothing special either, I’m 50/50 on needing to order this again

 Burnt Ends